Language, Identity and Society in Africa

 This is an introduction to thinking about the human property/institution of language within a specifically African context.
-Although the course necessarily operates within a conceptual and terminological framework proper to General Linguistics, no previous acquaintance with any branch of that subject is assumed on the part of the student.
+Although the module necessarily operates within a conceptual and terminological framework proper to General Linguistics, no previous acquaintance with any branch of that subject is assumed on the part of the student.

-Following a general introduction to the phenomenon of language generally and a survey of the range of languages found in Africa, the course is organised as a response to the questions, ‘Who is interested in language in Africa, and why?’
+Following a general introduction to the phenomenon of language generally and a survey of the range of languages found in Africa, the module is organised as a response to the questions, ‘Who is interested in language in Africa, and why?’
 The four groups identified as those having such an interest – government, linguists, historians and language-users – respectively furnish a framework for considering four sets of topics which will include:

-- language planning, writing and education
+language planning, writing and education

-- African languages as a database for investigating universal and real linguistic features
+African languages as a database for investigating universal and real linguistic features

-- the place of language in history
+the place of language in history

 the role of language in expressing personal, social and political identities.

-Webb, Vic and Kembo-Sure, eds., 2000, African Voices.
+- Webb, Vic and Kembo-Sure, eds., 2000, African Voices.
 Oxford: Oxford University Press.

-Heine, Bernd and Derek Nurse, eds., 2000, African Languages.
+- Heine, Bernd and Derek Nurse, eds., 2000, African Languages.
 An Introduction.
-Cambridge: Cambridge University Press.
+Cambridge: Cambridge University Press